 Many Social Security Disability claimants often wonder about the hearing process, particularly because they generally have no idea of what to expect at their hearing.
-There are, however, a few things you should keep in mind that will help you through the process.
+There are, however, a few things you should keep in mind that will help you through the process with a social security disability lawyer.

 As you get ready for your disability hearing, you should make preparations to arrive for the hearing approximately 30 minutes early (unless your disability attorney tells you otherwise).
 Arriving earlier is generally not necessary, because your attorney has already reviewed your hearing file ahead of time.
 There’s really no need for you to review it (unless you just want to).
 Whatever you do, though, don’t be late, because Social Security Disability hearings usually start on time and judges normally frown upon latecomers.